Which is better. Seagate Expansion or Backup Plus. Are you turning this question over your mind?

 Seagate Expansion YouTube Video

-I thought you might enjoy taking a look at this Seagate Expansion YouTube Video, and have a look at the drive itself it’s just over 2 minutes long.
+I thought you might enjoy taking a look at this Seagate Expansion YouTube Video.
+Because it shows you the drive itself.
+And you’ll see it attached to a Mac.
+The video is just over 2 minutes long.

 Seagate Expansion 1TB Portable

 Video Credit: TJS Mind